Last Updated on September 23, 2021

-Measy joins us once again by showcasing the FHD676 transmission system that works by combining a transmitter and a receiver to create AV magic.
-The distance of the wireless HDMI transmitter signal is as high as 200 metres (656 feet), which is just about enough to cover an entire conference room or a large home.
-The high-quality Wi-Fi transmitter supports HD videos of up to 1080p at 60Hz, which is ideal for home cinemas and game stations.
+Here’s another combined transmitter and receiver but with a stunning range.
+The distance of the wireless HDMI transmitter signal is as high as 200 metres which is enough to cover an entire conference room or a large home.
+The high-quality transmitter supports HD videos of up to 1080p at 60Hz, which is ideal for home cinemas and game stations.

-The Measy product is the best because it uses a particular format to compress and decompress video in a way that significantly impacts the transfer efficiency.
+The unit uses a particular format to compress and decompress video in a way that significantly impacts the transfer efficiency.
 The high-speed transmission works through a digital 5 GHz frequency compatible with all HDMI standards.
 Thanks to the included IR cables and control extension function, you can operate the source HDMI device anywhere within the unit’s radius by using the remote control.

 - Its dual-antenna design promotes higher quality and more reliable wireless link.

-- Its receiver is compatible with all HDMI-enabled TVs or monitors.
+- Compatible with all HDMI-enabled TVs or monitors.

 - Its built-in IR technology makes Wi-Fi transmission between walls effortless.

-- Its latency time is just about 150 ms.
+- Latency time is just about 150 ms.

-The wireless HDMI transmitter broadcasts real-time audio and video at a distance of 30 metres (100 feet) while being able to transmit 1080p and 3D resolutions effortlessly.
-According to the manufacturers, when the transmitter and receiver are both facing each other, the signal strength between them is not only reliable but also among the best in the market.
+The transmitter broadcasts real-time audio and video at a distance of 30 metres while being able to transmit 1080p and 3D resolutions effortlessly.

 - Its directional antennas ensure an optimal signal while minimising interference.

-If you’re a perfectionist who can’t stand the tiniest cables around your TV, then you will love this wireless HDMI transmitter that is also brought to us by Measy.
-The wireless transmitter and receiver are as big as a USB stick, so they’re straightforward to hide away (almost too easy!).
-By removing clutter to a maximum, the transmitter and receiver kit promotes a 60 GHz frequency signal that doesn’t interfere with other wireless devices in your home.
+If you hate cables around your TV, then you will love this wireless HDMI transmitter that is as big as a USB stick.
+The transmitter and receiver kit promotes a 60 GHz frequency signal that doesn’t interfere with other wireless devices in your home.

-The wireless HDMI transmitter uses the most effortless setup to date as it only requires you to plug it into the TV through its HDMI port where it also gets its power from.
-The wireless HDMI transmitter can stream almost everything in your home, including video from cable or satellite, Blu-ray and even internet content.
+The transmitter simply plugs into the TV through its HDMI port where it also gets its power from.
+The transmitter can stream almost everything in your home, including video from cable or satellite, Blu-ray and even internet content.
 The high-quality product supports a resolution of up to 1080p at 60 Hz, 3D and 7.1 surround sound.

 - Its zero-latency feature means that no delay between the source device and the TV.

-- It supplies its power via two plug transformers or USB.
+- Supplies its power via two plug transformers or USB.

 - It requires no software installation or setting adjustments.